QCentroid/qcentroid-docs/docs/platform/getting-started.md

 This is the list of concepts commonly used across the platform:

 - **Problem**.
 The problem is the main entity of the platform.
-A problem represents a business Use Case, that can be solved using an algorithm.
+A problem represents a business Use Case that can be solved using an algorithm.
 - **Solver**.
 A solver is an algorithm that solves a problem.
-You can have quantum solvers, but also classical solvers.
+You can have quantum and classical solvers.
 - **Repository**.
 A repository in the platform is a pointer to a Git repository where the actual code of the solver is stored.
 - **Job**.
 A job is an execution of the solvers of a problem.
 You can run all the solvers at once or select just one or just a few of them.
 - **Executor**.
 For each solver executed in a job, an executor is run.
-When all the executors of a jub have finished, the job itself also finishes and you could access the results.
+When all the executors of a job have finished, the job itself also finishes and you could access the results.
-- **Credit**.
-A credit is the billing unit in the platform.
+- **Credit** is the billing unit in the platform.
 Each job execution has a cost in credits.
+- **Hardware provider**.
+Solvers are related to harware providers.
+These are usually Quantum Computing (QC) providers but they can also be classical computation providers.

 ## Get access to the platform